RaviKumarArya/RaviKumarArya.github.io/_research/conferences-antennas.md

 order_number: 40
 ---

-First, read [warnings](/research/warnings) before proceeding further.
+- First, read [warnings](/research/warnings) before proceeding further.
-Refer to [abbreviations](/research/abbreviations) to understand the meaning of abbreviations used in this website.
+- Refer to [abbreviations](/research/abbreviations) to understand the meaning of abbreviations used in this website.
-For general information on different journal-related terms, refer [information](/research/information) page.
+- For general information on different journal-related terms, refer to [information](/research/information) page.

 | Conference Name																																								|  Month    | Alternate website
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|---------------------------------------------------|